ansys/pyensight/doc/source/calc_functions.rst

 ``TensorEigenvalue(any parts, tensor, which number(1-3))``

-Computes the number (1-3) eigenvalue of the given tensor.
+Computes the eigenvalue of a tensor based on the number given (1-3).
 The first eigenvalue is always the largest, while the third eigenvalue is always the smallest.